Mandatory Reporting - Employers & Facilities

-The Regulated Health Professions Act (RHPA) requires that a written report (referred to as a “mandatory report”) be made to the College of Audiologists and Speech-Language Pathologists of Ontario:
+The Regulated Health Professions Act, 1991 (“RHPA”), requires employers and facilities that employ CASLPO registrants to file a written report (referred to as a “mandatory report”) with the College of Audiologists and Speech-Language Pathologists of Ontario in the event that:

-- by any employer who has reasonable grounds to believe that an AUD or SLP has resigned or voluntarily relinquished or limited their practice due to professional misconduct, incompetence or incapacity.
+- An employer has reasonable grounds to believe that an AUD or SLP has resigned or voluntarily relinquished or limited their practice due to professional misconduct, incompetence or incapacity.

-- by anyone who dissolves a partnership, corporation or association with an AUD or SLP for reasons related to professional misconduct, incompetence or incapacity.
+- A partnership, corporation or association with an AUD or SLP is dissolved for reasons related to professional misconduct, incompetence or incapacity.

 The RHPA gives immunity to people who file mandatory reports if the report is made in good faith, that is, not made maliciously.
 In addition, the duty to make mandatory reports overrides other duties of confidentiality.

-Failure to make a mandatory report can result in a fine of up to $25,000 for a first offence and up to $50,000 for any subsequent offence.
-For corporations, failure to report can result in a fine of up to $50,000 for a first offence and up to $200,000 for any subsequent offences.
+Failure to make a mandatory report by an individual can result in a fine of up to $25,000 for a first offence and up to $50,000 for any subsequent offence upon conviction For corporations, convictions for failure to report can result in a fine of up to $50,000 for a first offence and up to $200,000 for any subsequent offences.

 30 Days To Make A Mandatory Report

-Following a termination or suspension, dissolution of a partnership, or voluntary resignation or limits by an AUD or SLP, employers or partners have 30 days to make a mandatory report the College.
+If any of the above situations have taken place, employers, facilities or business partners have 30 days to make a mandatory report to the College.
 The report must be made even if an AUD or SLP resigned before the termination or suspension took place.

 The Director of Professional Conduct